 You will be asked to have some tests, such as:

 - electrocardiogram (ECG)

-- imaging such as a chest X-ray, CT scan, ultrasound or one known as a ventilation-perfusion scan, which measures both air flow and blood flow in your lungs.
+- imaging such as a chest x-ray, CT scan, ultrasound or one known as a ventilation-perfusion scan, which measures both air flow and blood flow in your lungs

+If you are low risk of having a pulmonary embolism, you may not need extra scans.
 The Royal Australian and New Zealand College of Radiologists recommend that if your doctor suspects you have a pulmonary embolism, you should ask about the most appropriate test for diagnosis.
 For further information, visit the Choosing Wisely Australia website.

 Emergency treatment of pulmonary embolism involves: